chadloh/proj1_nyc_building/README.md

-# New York City's Boom and Bloom
+# New York City Booms and Blooms

 **This project explores the New York City building data (859,032 data points).**